nplrkn/alsoran/documentation/backlog.md

 - Review all readmes as seen on Github
 - Set to public
 ----E1 + session establishment----
-- GNB-CU-CP serves E1 and supports E1 Setup
+- GNB-CU-UP executable can be started in demo and performs E1 Setup with GNB-CU-CP
-- GNB-CU-UP executable starts up and performs E1 Setup with GNB-CU-CP
+- NG Setup is in workflows but F1 and E1 Setup aren't
 ----FUNCTION----
 - Ue logging level should be settable to allow warnings to show up.
 UE context should appear in logs / be stored in Logger.
 - Handle -ve response to InitialContextSetupRequest with bad RAN UE ID